Cragdoo/vninja/content/post/2011-03-08-using-rsync-to-distribute-patches-to-remote-a-vma.md

 ##### Creating the repository configuration file

-To create the file, in the correct directory, run the followinf command:
+To create the file, in the correct directory, run the followingf command:

     [vi-admin@vMA /]$ sudo vi /etc/yum.repos.d/centos-base.repo